Imperial Japanese Navy in World War II: Philippine Sea

 Although this defeat was severe in terms of the loss of the fleet carriers Taihō, Shōkaku, and Hiyō, the real disaster was the annihilation of the carrier air groups.
-These losses to the already-outnumbered Japanese were irreplaceable.
-The Japanese had spent the better part of a year reconstituting their carrier air groups.
+These losses to the already-outnumbered IJN were irreplaceable.
+The IJN had spent the better part of a year reconstituting their carrier air groups.
 The Americans destroyed 90% of that airpower in two days, leaving the Japanese with only enough aircrew to form an air group for one light carrier, returning home with 35 of about 450 aircraft with which the Mobile Fleet had begun the battle.

-Demise of the Imperial Japanese Navy (1944-45)
+Demise of the Imperial Japanese Navy (1944–1945)

 Leyte Gulf

 Even after the disaster at Philippine Sea, the IJN was still a formidable force.
 Of the 12 battleships that were available at the beginning of the war in 1941–42, nine still remained operational, together with 14 out of the original 18 heavy cruisers.
 However, efforts to rebuild the carrier force were unsuccessful since the training given to new aviators was of a very low standard.
 Consequently, the new Unryū-class carriers never went to sea with a full air group.
-This left the Japanese with a ragtag collection of carriers, led by the Zuikaku, which was the sole survivor of the Pearl Harbor attack force.
-The Japanese were left with two choices, either to commit their remaining strength in an all-out offensive, or to sit by while the Americans occupied the Philippines and cut the sea lanes between Japan and vital resources from the Dutch East Indies and Malaya.
-The plan devised by the Japanese was a final attempt to create a decisive battle by utilizing their last remaining strength, the firepower of its heavy cruisers and battleships, which were to be all committed against the American beachhead at Leyte.
+This left the Japanese with a ragtag collection of carriers, led by Zuikaku, which was the sole survivor of the Pearl Harbor attack force.
+The Japanese were left with two choices: either commit their remaining strength in an all-out offensive, or sit by while the Americans occupied the Philippines and cut the sea lanes between Japan and vital resources from the Dutch East Indies and Malaya.
+The plan devised by the IJN was a final attempt to create a decisive battle using its last remaining strength, the firepower of its heavy cruisers and battleships, which were to be all committed against the American beachhead at Leyte.
 The Japanese planned to use their remaining carriers as bait, in order to lure the American carriers away from Leyte Gulf long enough for the heavy warships to enter and destroy any American ships present.